wavy0/spanked/README.md

 ### I'm Haste 👋
-Apart from chatting and managing Instagrams, I enjoy building Discord bots, tools, and communities.
+Apart from chatting and managing Discords, I enjoy building Discord bots, tools, and communities.

  Hobbies/other things I do
  - Building PC's - I like to build PC's as a hobby and sell them. 💻